prolicht-dev/taiga2youtrack/README.md

 ![](doc/custom_import_step4.png)

-The initial import will only create the project.
-Resume the import once to start the real import of issues, epics, userstories and tasks.
+The inital import creates the issues without links.
+To also import links, press *resume*.
+If an error appears you can download the log file as zip.
+For large projects you may need to wait some minutes until the logs are delivered.

 ![](doc/custom_import_step5.png)